jplavelle/Coursera--Getting-and-Cleaning-Data--Project/README.md

 * "y" identifies the activity by a code
 * "x" contains the actual measurements

-For both the train and test datasets, respectively, the subject, y, and x datasets were combined using the cbind function.
-Once all train data and all test data was combined into their respective groups, both the entire train and test datasets were combined using the rbind function.
+For both the "train" and "test" groups, respectively, the "subject", "y", and "x" datasets were combined using the cbind function.
+Once all "train" data and all "test" data was combined into their respective groups, the consolidated "train" and "test" datasets were combined using the rbind function.

-## Applying descriptive labels

 ## Extracting relevant variables
+Using the combined dataset ("all_data"), the code creates a vector ("temp_header") based onselect headers.
+This vector is used in identifying the columns to be extracted.
+This vector includes "Subject" and "Activity" as well as column headers containing "std" (standard deviation) or "mean" (mean value).
+For the purposes of paring down the dataset as well as practicing data manipulation techniques, headers containing "meanFreq" (weighted average of the frequency components) were excluded from the "temp_header" vector.

+The code then creates a new dataset ("all_data_new") from the "all_data" dataset by selecting only those columns present in the "temp_header" vector.

+## Applying descriptive activity labels

 ## Creation of a tidy data set